carpentries/instructor-training/_episodes/20-practices.md

     *   the instructor can quickly see from the front of the room what state the class is in.

-*Minutes cards.*
+*Minute cards.*
-:   We also use sticky notes as minute cards: before each coffee or meal
+:   As explained [yesterday]({{ site.root }}/05-summarize/), we also
-    break, learners take a minute to write one positive thing on the green sticky note (e.g., one thing they've learned that they think will be useful), and one thing they found too fast, too slow, confusing, or irrelevant on the red one.
+    use sticky notes as minute cards: before each coffee or meal break, learners take a minute to write one positive thing on the green sticky note (e.g., one thing they've learned that they think will be useful), and one thing they found too fast, too slow, confusing, or irrelevant on the red one.
 They can use the red sticky note for questions that haven't yet been answered.
 It only takes a few minutes to cluster these, and allows the instructors